Clinical-Genomics/loqusdb/README.md

 storing variants, but there should not be a huge difference to use another database manager.

-Find more detailed instructions and examples in the [documentation](docs).
+Find more detailed instructions and examples in the [documentation][docs].

 ## Installation ##